RWeick/G0-022M6-Pelican-Monster-Brain-for-GBC/README.md

 Version 2.0 is for Pokemon Gold and Silver, and comes in a case with a gold BrainBoy sticker/logo.
 Version 3.6 is for every Gameboy Pokemon edition, and comes in a case with a purple Monster Brain sticker/logo.

 All components labeled "Unknown" in the schematic were not present on the commercial PCB.
-Only their footprints existed.
+This PCB is used for both the Monster Brain and the Codebreaker, and the missing components are present when this board is used in a Codebreaker.

 The Colorizer button PCB wires solder to the inner two pads of the 4 at the rear top edge of the PCB.